opentelekomcloud-docs/price-calculator/umn/source/index.rst

 ================================================
-Welcome to the documentation of price-calculator
+Welcome to the documentation of price-calcualtor
 ================================================